Who we are and what we do

 What we do

 Vision, Mission and Goals

-- Using research-based and vetted professional practices, tools, resources, and strategies in a coached and supported way for "deep learning."
+Employing research-based and vetted professional practices, tools, resources, and strategies in a coached and supported way for "deep learning."

 Teacher Center membership is free and is available to all schools - public, non-public and charter within the 13 counties surrounding Albany, NY (Albany, Columbia, Essex, Fulton, Greene, Hamilton, Montgomery, Rensselaer, Saratoga, Schenectady, Schoharie, Warren, Washington).
-Click HERE to see our service area map.

 Participation is easy.
 Districts should submit a declaration of participation, signed in blue by the District Superintendent and Union President.
-A copy of the declaration is available HERE.

 Please contact the Teacher Center for more information.